- Medicare Part B and Medicare Advantage cover vaccines for the new coronavirus, SARS-CoV-2.

 Vaccine supply is currently limited to certain population groups.
 However, it’s the goal of the

 A vaccine from Johnson & Johnson has just been determined to be safe and effective by the FDA and has been approved for an EUA.

 AstraZeneca has also developed a COVID-19 vaccine that has been approved for emergency use in Europe and other countries, and may receive a U.S. EUA sometime in April.

 Vaccines, like other drugs, must undergo rigorous testing and clinical trials to make sure that they’re both safe and effective.

 Research into vaccines for the new coronavirus has exploded in recent months.
-In fact, a December 2020 report from the

 Only around 30 of these candidates have entered phase 1 clinical trials.
 This type of trial is designed to assess the safety of the vaccine in a small group of healthy volunteers.

 Around 10 vaccines have entered phase 3 clinical trials.
 Phase 3 clinical trials typically involve thousands of volunteers.